suit-wg/suit-multiple-trust-domains/draft-ietf-suit-trust-domains.md

 * All Dependencies must be validated prior to loading.

-Two steps highlighted with asterisks are added to the expected installation workflow of a Recipient:
+Steps 1 and 4 are added to the expected installation workflow of a Recipient:

-1. **Verify delegation chains.**
+1. Verify Delegation Chains.
 2. Verify the signature of the Manifest.
 3. Verify the applicability of the Manifest.
-4. **Resolve Dependencies.**
+4. Resolve Dependencies.
 5. Fetch Payload(s).
 6. Install Payload(s).